IELTS Speaking Samples and Answers

 Q. 4.
 What standards of behaviour should teachers set?

 Answer: We, more often than not, look upon the teachers for guidance since they are still some of the most valued and respected members of our society because of their tremendous contribution to building the nation.
-Therefore, it should be incumbent upon our teachers to set some good behaviour standards for others, as well as for themselves, by teaching discipline, good moral values, honesty, the value of hard works, and respect.
+Therefore, it should be incumbent upon our teachers to set some good behaviour standards for others, as well as for themselves, by teaching discipline, good moral values, honesty, the value of hard work, and respect.
 With these behaviour standards, we can expect to build an ideal and functioning society where we will be able to live and co-exist happily with each other.

 Q. 5.
 Do you agree that you should never meet your heroes?